-$$X'[n] = N \frac{X[n] + X[-n]}{2i} = Y[1] \sin(\omega n) + \dots + Y[N-1] \sin(\omega (N-1)n)$$ So if X[n] satisfies X[-n] = X[n] the sinusoidal components are all cosines; and if X[-n] = -X[n] they are all sines; and as before we can decompose any X[n] (that repeats every N samples) into the two.
-10.1.1 Sawtooth waves and symmetry As an example, we apply the shift symmetry (even and odd harmonics) to a sawtooth wave.
+$$X''[n] = \frac{X[n] - X[-n]}{2i} = A[1]\sin(\omega n) + \dots + A[N-1]\sin(\omega(N-1)n)$$

+So if X[n] satisfies X[-n] = X[n] the Fourier series consists of cosine terms only; if X[-n] = -X[n] it consists of sine terms only; and as before we can decompose any X[n] (that repeats every N samples) as a sum of the two.

+10.1.1 Sawtooth waves and symmetry

+As an example, we apply the shift symmetry (even and odd harmonics) to a sawtooth wave.
 Figure 10.2 (part a) shows the original sawtooth wave and part b shows the result of shifting by a half cycle.
 The sum of the two (part c) drops discontinuously whenever either one of the two copies does so, and traces a line segment whenever both component sawtooth waves do; so it in turn becomes a sawtooth wave, of half the original period (twice the fundamental frequency).
-The difference of the two sawtooth waves has slope zero except for the discontinuities.
+Subtracting the two sawtooth waves gives a waveform with slope zero except at the discontinuities.
 The discontinuities coming from the original sawtooth wave jump in the same direction (negative to positive), but those coming from the shifted one are negated and jump from positive to negative.
-The result is a square wave, a special case of the rectangle wave where the two component segments have the same duration.
-This symmetry was used to great effect in the design of Buchla analog synthesizers in the 1970s; instead of offering a single sawtooth generator, Buchla designed an oscillator which outputs the even and odd harmonic portions separately, so that cross-fading between the two allows a continuous control over the relative strengths of the even and odd harmonics in the analog waveform.
+The result is a case of the rectangle wave in which the two component segments have the same duration.

+This symmetry was used to great effect in the design of Buchla analog synthesizers in the 1970s; instead of offering a single sawtooth generator, Buchla designed an oscillator that outputs the even and odd harmonic portions separately, so that cross-fading between the two allows a continuous control over the relative strengths of the even and odd harmonics in the analog waveform.